 To best translate the style of writing, essentially, it's as if a transcript of Drunk History was printed in a slightly more edited-down format.
 (The author was a staff writer for Buzzfeed UK, after all.)
 Humorous and engaging, but also lacking in consistent detail and maybe containing more than one inappropriate aside, these stories hold up the lives of these oft-overlook champions of history,

 The popularity of these kinds of books has definitely been shaped by our political climate... because, in this kind of atmosphere, how the hell could it not be?
 One of the most telling elements of it, are the differences in title between the US and UK editions: while us Yanks get She Caused a Riot: 100 Unknown Women Who Built Cities, Sparked Revolutions, and Massively Crushed It, those across the pond get a more direct reference to the genus of this particular project, with 100 Nasty Women of History: Brilliant, Badass, and Completely Fearless Women Everyone Should Know.
 While the US version includes frequent use of the phrase "nasty women" in the introduction, it's fascinating that the US publishers wouldn't seek to use the same title across both publishing markets.

 Final Verdict: All in all, a fun and surprisingly informative read, featuring the stories of really unique and exciting historical personalities, though the style did get fairly tedious after a point.
 Definitely would consider picking up a copy for myself or another her-storically-minded friend, though it would have to be one with a good sense of humor!

-What's your favorite celebrity memoir?
-Have you read any written by musicians?
+What's your favorite feminist read?
+Were you a history fan growing up?
 Let me know, in the comments below!